-Federal and State Taxes: US income taxes can be at both the US federal (national) level as well as the state level.
+Federal and State Income Taxes: US income taxes can be at both the US federal (national) level as well as the state level.
 While the US federal government and states usually follow the same tax calendar, there are often different tax rules between the federal government and different states.
 For example, US federal taxes are managed by the Internal Revenue Service (IRS) while the Massachusetts Department of Revenue manages Massachusetts state tax requirements.